-Additionally, Mann using light and shadowing to great effect in his visual storytelling.
-In Manhunter, for example, he using a plain white cell for Hannibal Lektor’s cell to draw the audience’s attention to him and make him even more intimidating.
+Mann uses light and shadow to great effect in his visual storytelling.
+In Manhunter, for example, he uses a plain white cell for Hannibal Lektor’s cell to draw the audience’s attention to him and make him even more intimidating.
 Mann also tends to obscure violence in shadows, giving a sense of danger or, more accurately, an absence of safety.
 Using visual methods such as these, Mann creates powerful genre films and, more importantly, well-illustrated characters.

-All of these men, at one point or another, are informed and developed through their time in urban areas.
+All of these men are informed and developed through their time in urban areas.
 Hanna is a Los Angeles cop whose job is to protect the city.
 Max is a cab driver whose entire existence revolves around traveling around the city.
 Graham was an FBI agent who tries to escape the chaotic, crime-fueled, urban lifestyle but is thrust back in.
 All three of the men could be considered modern urban males in their respective time periods.
-They live and survive in the city where almost all of their lives take place, and when they try to escape, like Graham tries to do, they are drawn back in.
+They live and survive in the city where almost all of their lives take place, and when they try to escape like Graham tries to do, they are drawn back in.